pachyderm/docs/content/latest/deploy-manage/deploy/prometheus/_index.md

         and creates a prometheus target so prometheus will scrape the metrics endpoint `prom-metrics`.

-        In this case, it looks for anything with the label `suite: pachyderm` - which is by default associated with all Pachyderm resources.
+        In this case, it looks for anything with the label `suite: pachyderm` - which is by default associated with all MLDM resources.

     {{% notice note %}}
     Our Service Monitor `pachyderm-scraper` above maps the endpoint port `prom-metrics`